 - Ski boots

-- Avalanche Transceiver – digital transceiver with a triple antennae rentals available
+- Avalanche Transceiver – digital transceiver with triple antennae rentals available

 - Avalanche shovel – collapsible metal shovel designed for companion rescue rentals available

-- Daypack (large enough for spare clothes, lunch & equipment) rentals available
+- Daypack (large enough for spare clothes, lunch & equipment) rentals are available

 - Sunglasses and ski goggles